 - Don’t look for social media to solve all of your sales issues.
-Social media should be one part of your marketing efforts, not the only one.
+It should be one part of your marketing efforts, not the only one.

-- Don’t wait until after you’ve started social media to determine your target audience.
+- Don’t wait until after you’ve started a social campaign to determine your target audience.

 - Develop an effective funnel/landing page for your products/services before starting social.